ClusterCockpit/cc-doc/content/en/docs/tutorials/documentation.md

 ---
-title: Documentation
+title: Contribute documentation
-weight: 10
+weight: 90
-description: How to contribute to the docs
+description: How to contribute to the documentation website
 ---
 We use [Hugo](https://gohugo.io/) to format and generate our website, the [Docsy](https://github.com/google/docsy) theme for styling and site structure.